federicoperezmarina/201_mongodb_performance/README.md

 3. If the preceding two criteria are met for both join orders, then you should try to join from the smallest collection to the largest collection.

 ### Aggregation Memory Utilization
+In MongoDB, the size limit for a single document is 16MB.
+This is true for aggregations as well.
+When performing aggregations, if any of the output documents can exceed this limit, then an error will be thrown.
+This may not be a problem when performing simple aggregations.
+However, when grouping, manipulating, unwinding, and joining documents across multiple collections, you will have to consider the growing size of the output documents.
+An important distinction here is that this limit only applies to documents in the result.
+For example, if a document exceeds this limit during the pipeline, but is reduced below the limit before the end, no error will be thrown.
+In addition, MongoDB combines some operations internally to avoid the limit.

+The second limit to keep in mind is the memory usage limit.
+At each stage in the aggregation pipeline, there is a memory limit by default of 100MB.
+If this limit is exceeded, MongoDB will produce an error.

+MongoDB does provide a way for getting around this limit during aggregations.
+The allowDiskUse option can be used to remove this limit for almost all stages.
+As you may have guessed, when set to true, this allows MongoDB to create a temporary file on disk to hold some data while aggregating, bypassing the memory limit.

 ### Sorting in Aggregation Pipelines
+Sorts in aggregation pipelines differ from sorts in a couple of significant ways:

+1. An aggregation can exceed the memory limit for a blocking sort by performing a “disk sort.”
+In a disk sort, excess data is written to and from disk during the sort operation.

+2. Aggregations might not be able to take advantage of indexed sorting options unless the sort is very early in the pipeline.